 100% cage-free shell eggs are served everywhere on campus.

 Since February 2014, UAlbany Dining has worked hard to launch and grow a comprehensive composting program.
-Currently, all three resident quad dining rooms and Campus Center dining locations participate in composting leftover food scraps (including meat and dairy), paper products, biodegradable plastic bags and cardboard.
+Currently, all resident quad dining rooms and Campus Center dining locations participate in composting leftover food scraps (including meat and dairy), paper products, biodegradable plastic bags and cardboard.

 To help reduce waste we are trayless at all of our all-you-care-to-eat dining locations.